The 2006 R1200GS comes standard with Metzeler Tourance street knobby tires. And they are great tires, but of course you would expect nothing less from

 Clearly the only way to truly save any appreciable money on tires is to buy them online and mount them yourself.
 Actually knowing how to repair or replace a motorcycle tire is valuable knowledge to possess, especially if you’re out in the boonies with a flat.

 GlobeRiders offers a BMW R1200GS adventure touring instructional DVD featuring globetrotting motorbiker Helge Pederson, who demonstrates step-by-step tire repair and replacement techniques for this model bike.
 Some special tools are required, like a bead breaker, tire irons, and a wrench specifically to loosen the motorbike’s front axle.
 Marc Parnes offers just such a wrench, and some other expertly machined tools like a nifty wheel balancer.
-Pederson also outlines all the things you need to pack under your seat for a long tour free of panic attacks related to tires in his DVD.
+Pederson also outlines all the things you

 Next year, assuming another 100% inflationary period, a savings of nearly $300 will be realized through buying online and mounting and balancing in the home garage.
 Helge tells all who view the DVD that changing ones own oil is also very easy and since the dealership charges more than a hundred bucks for that service, it may find a place at home as well.